Concerns & Complaints

 • other

 We recognize that some complaints take longer to review than others, and we also understand that waiting for an outcome can be difficult for both the complainant and the subject officer.
+However, the Public Inquiries portion of Commission meetings is not the correct forum for making or discussing a complaint.

 If you wish to inquire about the status of a complaint, please refer to the PRC website at https://www.albertaprc.ca/.